awexli/pomodoro/README.md

 - `Apr 17, 2020`: Refactored the timer logic for better maintainability.
 - `July 4, 2020`: Used Bulma framework for convenient styling and parcel to bundle IIFE into their own modules/files for readability and maintenance.
 - `Jul 14, 2020`: Added local storage for timers.
-- `Sep 23, 2022`: Refactor project to be in react, chakra ui, and add allow preferred time through keyboard in settings
+- `Sep 23, 2022`: Refactor project to be in react, chakra ui, and add tests